Pfeiffer University: Graduate studies

 In November 2016, Albemarle City Council approved incentives for a campus in the city several miles south of the main campus.
 Graduate programs will be located in a new building at the location of the former Stanly County Museum, which relocated to the City Hall Annex.
 The Albemarle Hotel may be renovated as a result, because students could live there.
 Groundbreaking took place January 7, 2019.
 The first classes were held September 17, 2020.

 The graduate degrees offered include master's degrees in business administration, healthcare administration, education, organizational change and leadership, and marriage & family therapy, some of which are offered online as well.

 Accreditations

-Business School accreditation

 Pfeiffer University's Division of Business is a candidate for accreditation from the Accreditation Council for Business Schools and Programs in May 2017.

-Marriage and Family Therapy program

-Pfeiffer University's Marriage and Family Therapy program, Raleigh-Durham campus, is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.

 Programs

 Music

 For many years (especially the 1970s), Pfeiffer experienced success as a nationally recognized choral program, mostly under the direction of Dr. Richard Brewer.
 Later, noteworthy instrumental music programs surfaced under the direction of composer Ed Kiefer and Fulbright Professor *Tom Smith.